robertarles/keyboard-backlight/README.md

 # Keyboard Backlight control for macbooks.

-Keyboard-backlight settings for lubuntu on my macbook pro, 13 inch retina early 2015
+Keyboard-backlight settings for Linux.
+Now tested on Lubuntu on:
+- Macbook Pro, Retina, 13 inch, Early 2015
+- MacBook Pro, Retina, 15-inch, Mid 2015

 ## Use